teddysm/React-Portfolio/README.md

 # React-Portfolio

-This is a social network API
+This is my portfolio made with React

 <br>